Island in the Gulf of Gökova with unusual spherical sand and the ruins of ancient Cedrae

 Swimming time is limited to protect the unique sand - usually 1-2 hours

-Bring underwater camera for the crystal-clear water photography
+Bring an underwater camera for clear-water photography

 Wear comfortable shoes for exploring the ancient ruins